suriyaism/Trivago/README.md

-# AUTOHERO
+# TRIVAGO

- This project is intended for Automation in Selenium for AUTOHERO Task.
+ This project is intended for Automation in Selenium for TRIVAGO Task.

  The TECH STACK used are